FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/tls/readme.md

 To enable TLS for RESTCONF, perform the following two steps:

 1. Set up key-store and trust-store to hold all keys and certificates.
-If authentication of individual clients is not required, trust-store is not required.
+If authentication of individual clients is not required, trust-store is also not required.
 Key-store must always be initialized.
 2. Enable TLS in UniConfig via the **application.properties** configuration file.

 ## Set key-store and trust-store